bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 At the moment of this writing, I was working on a project where a **.NET Web API** was consumed by a **Blazor Webassembly** application.
 The API was protected by **Json Web Tokens authentication (JWT)** and both the WASM and the API had a reference on the same **shared class library**.

+In the accompanying **GitHub Repo** you find a **.NET Web API protected by JWT authentication**.
+The API is consumed by a Blazor Webassembly application.
+To focus on the **Containerization of the project** and to keep things simple **only the Register and Login functionality** are implemented.

 ## Goal

 **Dockerize** the complete project, so that project owners could always see the latest status of their project,